Fornaxian/pixeldrain_web/res/include/md/filesystem.md

  * Max 10000 files per directory
  * Max file size is 100 GB
- * File/directory names can be up to 255 characters long
+ * File/directory names can be up to 255 bytes long
- * Path names can be up to 4095 characters long
+ * Path names can be up to 4095 bytes long
  * You can have a maximum of 64 nested directories
  * The filesystem does not support hard or symbolic links, this might change later